vik2982/spring-cloud-kubernetes/readme.md

 4. `kubectl apply -f mongo-express.yaml` - Deployment for MongoExpress web console for interacting with mongo db

-When using docker-desktop locally mongo express is accessible at http://localhost:8081/
+When using docker-desktop locally mongo express is accessible at http://localhost:8081/.
+When using GKE do `kubectl get service` and see the mongo-express-service - use the external ip address instead of localhost

 ### Build and deploy microservices
 1. `mvn clean package` - In root folder this will build both modules employee and department